Paulitician-of-USC/Hello-Recruiter/README.md

 ## 1\.
 Who Am I?

-I am Paul L., and I am a USC Aerospace Engineering Undergraduate with a passion for designing and building complete electronic systems from the ground up.
+I am Paul, and I am a USC Aerospace Engineering Undergraduate with a passion for designing and building complete electronic systems from the ground up.
 My GitHub is a portfolio of most of my personal projects, showcasing my skills in both hardware design and firmware development.

 Here you will find a collection of projects that demonstrate my expertise in:

-  * **PCB Design & Layout:** Creating robust and functional printed circuit boards for various applications.
+  * **PCB Design & Layout:** Creating (somewhat) functional printed circuit boards for various applications.
   * **Embedded Systems Programming:** Writing firmware to bring my hardware to life.
-  * **System Integration:** Ensuring that hardware and software work together seamlessly.
+  * **System Integration:** Ensuring that hardware and software work together.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/paul-lototsky-787171276/) or contact me via email at [paullototsky2005@gmai.com].